vedetta-com/caesonia/README.md

 Antivirus software users (usually) have the service running on their devices.
 ClamAV can easily be incorporated into this configuration, if affected by the [types of malware](https://www.shadowserver.org/wiki/pmwiki.php/AV/Virus180-DayStats) it protects against, but will require around 1GB additional RAM (or another VPS).

 Every email message is important, if properly delivered, for Bayes classification.
 At least 200 ham and 200 spam messages are required to learn what one considers junk.
 By default (change to your use case), a rspamd score above 50% will send the message to Spam/.
 Moving messages in and out of Spam/ changes this score.
-After 95%, the message is marked as "seen" and can be safely ignored.
+After 95%, the message is flagged as "seen" and can be safely ignored.

 Spamd is effective at greylisting and stopping high volume spam, if it becomes a problem.
 It will be an option when IPv6 is supported, along with [bgp-spamd](https://bgp-spamd.net/).